LSL197/data_jobs_project/README.md

 - 5-What are the most optimal skills to learn (aka it’s in high demand and a high-paying skill) for a data analyst?

-Query number 5, the strategy is to cross results of query number 3,What skills are most in demand, and query 4, Which skills are associated with higher salaries.
+In Query 5, the strategy is to combine the results of Query 3 (which identifies the most in-demand skills) and Query 4 (which associates skills with higher salaries).
+I could have used both with CTE function, but I opt for a shorter query, which gave me the results I was looking for.
-I started by selecting rows I needed, and counting how many jobs there were available,

 ``` SQL
 SELECT
     skills_dim.skill_id,